coreinfrastructure/best-practices-badge/criteria.md

 - The project MUST provide a "ChangeLog" with a human-readable summary of major changes for each release.
 The ChangeLog MUST NOT be the output of the version control log of every change (e.g., the "git log" command is not a ChangeLog). [changelog]&#8224;
 - The ChangeLog MUST include whether the new release fixes any known vulnerabilities. [changelog-vulns]
-- The ChangeLog MAY be a separate file (e.g., "ChangeLog" or "changelog" optionally appended by ".txt", ".md", or ".html" extensions), or it MAY use version control system mechanisms such as the [GitHub Releases workflow](https://github.com/blog/1547-release-your-software).
+- The ChangeLog MAY be a separate file (e.g., "ChangeLog" or "changelog" optionally appended by ".txt", ".md", or ".html" extensions).
+The ChangeLog MAY use version control system mechanisms such as the [GitHub Releases workflow](https://github.com/blog/1547-release-your-software).
 - *Rationale*: ChangeLogs are important because they help users decide whether or not they will want to update (and what the impact would be), e.g., if the new release fixes vulnerabilities.

 ### Reporting